hkm7/technoexpress/README.md

 Technoexpress
--A simple tech blog built using Flask (Python), sqlite3 and HTML.
+-A simple tech blog built using Flask (Python), sqlAlchemy and HTML.